AchrafKassioui/Learning-iOS-Dev/README.md

 That method returns 1 on an iPhone, and returns 2 when screen mirroring is enabled.

 However, Xcode says that `UIScreen.screens` was deprecated in iOS 16.
-We should use a scene-based API instead of the screen based one (I find the screen based framework to be more intuitive and straightforward...)
+We should use a scene-based API instead of the screen based one (I find the previous screen based framework to be more intuitive and straightforward...)

 ```swift
 let numberOfConnectedScenes = UIApplication.shared.connectedScenes.count